 Home renovations are typically thought of pricey, time-consuming projects.
 You don't need a costly contractor or interior designer to update your home — instead, try one of these DIY ways to update your home on a small budget.
 From freshening up your kitchen to upgrading your light fixtures, you can make your home look like it just came out of a design magazine without clearing out your bank account.

-1. Install a Kitchen Tile Backsplash
+1. Update Your Kitchen Tile Backsplash

 Adding a tile backsplash to your kitchen is much easier than it looks — and totally affordable, too.
 Even renters can do this simple DIY upgrade — just be sure your landlord is okay with a few screws in the wall.

-2. Swap Out Your Light Fixtures
+2. Swap Out Old Lights for New Light Fixtures

 You don't need to hire an electrician to change your lighting fixtures.
 You can easily switch one out for an upgrade that can really change the look and feel of an entire room.